 There are better photos

 And the former Stone Center which I imagine sold St. Louis much of it's stone and masonry that we are known for.
 This place is a real unique gem.
 Even the building is a sales pitch, as it's made of the various stone combinations which are also advertised on columns and even on the sidewalk.

-Kennard Classical Junior Academy, one of two gifted programs in the St. Louis Public School's magnet system, and a very special place:
+, one of three gifted programs in the St. Louis Public School's magnet system, and a very special place: